 Axle bolts can scratch kids if they crash or even if they rub up against them the wrong way.
 Is this a serious safety issue?
 No. But recessed axle bolts are nevertheless a nice to have.

-A slightly bigger issue is the interference between the chainguard and the crank arm.
-On our Guardian Ethos 14, the crank arm ever so slightly hits the chainguard on each rotation.
+If you read my original review (or watched the video above), I mentioned interference between the chainguard and crank arm.
+On the first Guardian Ethos 14 we received, the crank arm ever so slightly hit the chainguard on each rotation.

 Removable Steering Limiter Keeps Kids From Over-rotating Handlebar